 Howard Frank Mosher Short Fiction Prize

 is run by Vermont-based journal Hunger Mountain.
 The winner receives US$1000 and publication.
-The judge of the 2016 prize is award-winning novelist, poet and playwright Janet Burroway.
-Stories may be up to 10,000 words in length and entries close on 1 March.
+Stories may be up to 10,000 words in length and all entries will be considered for publication.
+Entries to the prize close on 1 March.

-is seeking poets, wordsmiths, lyricists, spoken word artists, raconteurs, story tellers, stand-up poets and slam champs to perform on its poetry stage.
-Applications close 4 March.
+is seeking experienced poets, wordsmiths, lyricists, spoken word artists, raconteurs, storytellers, stand-up poets and slam champs to perform on its poetry stage.
+Applications close 3 March.